-An unofficial fan index — not affiliated with or endorsed by Scott Alexander.
+An unofficial fan index.
+Not affiliated with or endorsed by Scott Alexander.
 Posts are © their respective authors; this site links to the originals and publishes only its own summaries and scores.

 The world would be much better if we all read more Scott Alexander.
 Yet, 1) we may not be convinced Scott Alexander is worth reading yet.
 2) We don’t have the time to read his entire corpus.